aminrj/aminrj.github.io/_posts/2026-03-16-owasp-mcp-top-10.md

 ---

-## MCP-07 — Persistent Memory and State Poisoning
+## MCP-07 — persistent memory and state poisoning

 **Maps to:** LLM04:2025 Data and Model Poisoning